oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 ##### Domain in PV

 For Domain in PV, the type of restart needed depends on the nature of the WebLogic domain configuration change:
-* Starting with operator version 3.0.0, domain configuration changes that add new clusters (either configured or dynamic), member servers for these new clusters, or non-clustered servers can now be performed dynamically.
+* Domain configuration changes that add new clusters (either configured or dynamic), member servers for these new clusters, or non-clustered servers can now be performed dynamically.
 This support requires that the new clusters or servers are added to the domain configuration and then that you [initiate the operator's introspection]({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}}) of that new configuration.
 * Other changes to parts of the domain configuration that the operator introspects, require a full shutdown and restart, even if the changes are dynamic for WebLogic Server, such as:
   * Adding or removing a network access point
   * Adding a server to an existing cluster